Color Instabilities in the Quark-Gluon Plasma: Numerical simulations

 \section{Numerical simulations}

 A drop of quark-gluon plasma is produced in high-energy nuclear collisions.
-The system is initially out of equilibrium but it equilibrates very fast, as suggested by a tremendous success of hydrodynamical description of relativistic heavy-ion collisions, see the reviews \cite{Voloshin:2008dg,Heinz:2013th,Gale:2013da}.
-A natural question is how the process of equilibration proceeds?
+The system is initially out of equilibrium but it equilibrates very fast, as suggested by the tremendous success of the hydrodynamical description of relativistic heavy-ion collisions, see the reviews \cite{Voloshin:2008dg,Heinz:2013th,Gale:2013da}.
+A natural question is how the process of equilibration proceeds.
 What are the microscopic mechanisms responsible for it?
-The problem of evolution of the system of relativistic quantum fields governed by non-Abelian interactions is certainly very complex.
+The problem of the evolution of a system of relativistic quantum fields governed by non-Abelian interactions is certainly very complex.
 To study such non-linear dynamics, numerical simulations are not only necessary but they seem to be the only theoretical tool to attack the problem in its whole complexity.

 Various approaches with varying approximations can be found in the literature, and we will discuss in detail the main frameworks.
+These are the hard-loop approximation, in which the hard degrees of freedom are assumed to be unaffected by the soft field modes and the two classical approaches.
+We will discuss hard loop simulations in the more academic scenario of a static box in various spatial dimensions (Sec.~\ref{subsec-hardloop}) and in the scenario more closely related to heavy ion collisions, where the system is expanding in one dimension (Sec.~\ref{subseq-expanding-HL}).

+We begin the discussion of hard loop simulation results by presenting 1+1 dimensional calculations (one time and one spatial dimension), because those were the first ones to be done.
+We then continue with the discussion of fully 3+1 dimensional simulations, which show qualitative differences to the 1+1 dimensional case in the late stage behavior of instability growth, where field amplitudes are large enough for non-linear effects to be important.
+In order to understand these differences we review the intermediate case of 2+1 dimensions.

-These are the hard-loop approximation, in which the hard degrees of freedom are assumed to be unaffected by the soft field modes (Sec.~\ref{subsec-hardloop}) and the two classical approaches.
-In the first approach, the system's dynamics is fully represented by the classical Yang-Mills equations (Sec.~\ref{subsec-purefield-class}), and in the second one uses the Yang-Mills-Wong framework (Sec.~\ref{Wong-Yang-Mills}) where the soft fields are described classically, but hard degrees of freedom are included as particles, propagating in the background of the fields.
+The hard-loop approach relies on a large separation of momentum scales between the soft and hard modes.
+This requires a sufficiently small gauge coupling $g$ and thus limits applicability of the results to the weakly coupled regime.
+To go beyond this regime, nonperturbative studies can be performed in the framework of fully classical simulations.
+In the first classical approach we discuss, the system's dynamics is fully represented by the classical Yang-Mills equations (Sec.~\ref{subsec-purefield-class}), and in the second one uses the Yang-Mills-Wong framework (Sec.~\ref{Wong-Yang-Mills}) where soft modes are still described as classical fields, but hard degrees of freedom are included as particles, propagating in the background of the fields.